 Instrument Preparation

 Prior to starting this procedure, remove the TDS adaptor from the CIS inlet of the GC instrument (TEXT: TDS: Thermal Desorption System, CIS: Cooled Inlet System).
 After removing the liner, inspect the CIS inlet for particles and debris.
 Clean any visible debris with compressed air, or preferably nitrogen.
 Authors, will you be using a nitrogen gas flow to clean the CIS inlet in the video demonstration?
+We will be using compressed air.

 Attach a new graphite ferrule to a new CIS liner using the manufacturer provided tool and instructions for ferrule-to-liner binding.
 Then, insert the liner with the attached graphite ferrule into the CIS.
 Replace the TDS adaptor and re-mount the TDS.